apache/incubator-devlake/CONFIGURATION.md

 1. Make a copy of `config/local.sample.js` under the name of `config/local.js`
 2. We can use default values for most fields except the Jira section.
 For how to set up basic authorization with Jira, please see this [section](#jira) below

+## Core Configuration

+### Grafana Connection For Data Visualization (https://localhost:3002)

+To ensure we have properly connected our database to the data source in Grafana, check database settings in `./grafana/datasources/datasource.yml`, specifically:
+- `database`
+- `user`
+- `secureJsonData/password`

 ## Plugin Level Configuration

 ### Jira Specific String Configuration